Observability is at a crossroads

 - 62% of leaders now spend more than a quarter of their observability budget on a single platform.

-- Yet only 13% describe themselves as “very satisfied” with the cost-to-value ratio.
+- Only 13% describe themselves as “very satisfied” with the cost-to-value ratio of their current observability tools.

 One respondent put it bluntly: